 Thai woman who acted as an accomplice posed as Thai government official seeking tax payments of gifts

 As the relationships turned more romantic, they would intimate to their trusting or sometimes loving victims that they wanted to send them cash or valuable gifts.
 The Thai women would eventually be informed that they had to send them money first to pay for customs taxes and other fees.
-These Nigerians worked with an accomplice, a Thai woman who convincingly posed as an official at a well known logistics firm.
+These Nigerians worked with an accomplice, a Thai woman who convincingly posed as an official at a well-known logistics firm.
 She would call the victims and encourage them to transfer money.
 It is unclear how much money the gang cheated successfully out of the victims but another romance scam gang, composed mainly of Nigerians along with a Thai and nationals from some African countries, used the same tactic and conned an average 70,000 baht out of their latest victims.
-One Nigerian scammer arrested in Rayong province in the last few weeks was was reported to be earning 1 million baht per month ($32,000) tax free.
+One Nigerian scammer arrested in Rayong province in the last few weeks was reported to be earning 1 million baht per month ($32,000) tax-free.
 He was arrested with a Thai woman although no accomplice was arrested when police nabbed the Nigerians in Bangkok while a Thai woman was also arrested when police arrested two Ugandan romance scam operators in Samui this week.
 There are reports of Thai women working with romance gangs based in Malaysia in recent times acting as cash couriers while also posing as Thai government officials.
-Another scam group nabbed by Thai police was led by Marcelinus Chijioke Mbakwe, a 32 year old Nigerian, and were apprehended at a hotel in Phuket province in June.
+Another scam group nabbed by Thai police was led by Marcelinus Chijioke Mbakwe, a 32-year-old Nigerian, and were apprehended at a hotel in Phuket province in June.
 In April, Thai police arrested yet another Nigerian scam gang headed by Uzochukwu Jerome Ezeneche, 41 years old.
-On that occasion they confiscated 715,000 baht and 4,000 Nigeria naira (350 baht) in cash that the fraudsters had squeezed out of their Thai ‘lovers’.
+On that occasion, they confiscated 715,000 baht and 4,000 Nigeria naira (350 baht) in cash that the fraudsters had squeezed out of their Thai ‘lovers’.

 Scale and cynicism of romance gang operations in Thailand is shocking

 Sometimes, however, it only takes one man to ensnare a lot of women.
-At the same time as Ezeneche gang was busted, another Nigerian visitor to Thailand, Mr. Emery Henry, 32 years old, was arrested in Lampang for operating the same ever profitable racket.
-His meager spoils of 40,000 baht were seized by the police.
+At the same time as Ezeneche gang was busted, another Nigerian visitor to Thailand, Mr Emery Henry, 32 years old, was arrested in Lampang for operating the same ever profitable racket.
+His meagre spoils of 40,000 baht were seized by the police.
 One month later, Pattaya police detained two further Nigerians lover boys on the same grounds.
 Ositadima Ibeh, 28 years old, and Chinedu Calistus Ndubuisi, 30 years old, were detained by Thai police and so were their 11 credit cards and 20 bank books.
 The scammers seem gifted and talented in developing convincing pretexts for requesting the Thai women, they have met online, to send money without arousing their suspicion.
 These included study costs and health care expenses and were always presented in a convincing and false context assisted by accomplices.
 It is understood that Thai women accomplices are often used by the gangs to play on the trust that Thai women traditionally place in each other.
 ‘Having worked combating these people for years, their dishonesty and cynicism is not only sickening, it would damage you spiritually,’ says one online industry expert.
 ‘Thai women and the genuine men using online dating must be inoculated against it by making people aware, the problem is many people often are slow to come forward and don’t want to lose face but they should always do it because they will end up helping others.’
 Thai police have revealed that many of the Nigerian fraudsters have entered Thailand on tourists visas with many overstaying their visas by anything from 3 years to 8 years.

 Nigerian ‘Star Boy’ use American female profile to catch Thai men for 3 million baht